codex-team/hawk.api.nodejs/DOCKER.md

 MongoDB container data is stored in `mongodata` volume

-Run this to delete volume and comtainers:
+Run this to delete volume and containers:

 ```bash
 docker-compose -f docker-compose.{dev,prod}.yml down